HL7/VhDir/pages/_includes/vhdir-practitioner-intro.md

 1. A boolean value in `practitioner.active`
 1. One name in `practitioner.name`
-1. At least one contact point associated with the practitioner in `practitioner.telecom`
-1. At least one address associated with the practitioner in `practitioner.address`
 1. A gender in `practitioner.gender`
 1. A birth date in `practitioner.birthDate`